eadmund/cypherback/README.md

 A secrets file encapsulates a set of keys.
 It is encrypted under a key encryption key derived from the user's passphrase using PBKDF2 under a numbe of iterations intended to last approximately 1 second.
-FIXME: follow the NIST key wrap specification.
+FIXME: follow the NIST key wrap specification, or RFC 5297.

 Backup sets
 -----------